VehicleSim products include three major types of programs:

 - All motion is smoothed by spline interpolation, to avoid jerky display even with extreme slow motion.

-- Results from different runs can be overlaid (a single button enables this mode) to visually compare results for different vehicles or conditions.
+- Results from different runs can be overlaid (a single button in the VS Browser enables this mode) to visually compare results for different vehicles or conditions.

 - Multiple images of the vehicle (called "ghosts") of past vehicle positions help visualize complicated motions.